 How to get to Paros

 There are many ferries each day, year-round.
-The port town is called Parikia and that, or Naoussa are the best options to base yourself.
+The port town is called Parikia, and that, or Naoussa, are the best option to base yourself.

 Book ferry tickets HERE.